‘unapologetically, hilariously, aggressively camp’

 Sheffield Theatres’ critically acclaimed production Everybody’s Talking About Jamie plays at the West End’s Apollo Theatre, following a smash-hit run at Sheffield Crucible.
 A brand new British musical by composer and lyricist duo Dan Gillespie Sells and Tom MacRae, the uplifting coming-of-age story continues to play to packed-out London audiences.

-Based on a true documentary, the musical follows sixteen-year old Jamie, who resides in a Sheffield council estate.
+Based on the true story of Jamie New, the musical follows sixteen-year old Jamie living on a Sheffield council estate.
 Terrified about the near future and struggling to find his feet after his Dad leaves, Jamie finds it increasingly difficult to fit in at school.
-But Jamie is destined for something better, brighter and completely sensational.
+But Jamie is destined for something better, brighter and utterly sensational.

 With the help of his ever-supportive Mum and friends, Jamie finds a way to overcome the prejudice and battle the bullies to step into the spotlight.
 A fearless, funny and fabulous musical about stepping out of the darkness, Everybody’s Talking About Jamie simply proves that dreams really can come true.